-There are more than 300 museums in South Africa.
-They range from museums of geology, history, the biological sciences and the arts, to mining, agriculture, forestry and many other disciplines.
+South Africa has more than 300 museums ranging from museums of geology, history, the biological sciences and the arts, to mining, agriculture, forestry and many other disciplines.

 The NLSA is a custodian and provider of the nation’s key knowledge resources.
 Its collections contain a wealth of information sources, including rare manuscripts, books, periodicals, government publications, foreign official publications, maps, technical reports, and special interest material, including Africana and newspapers.

 The SALB is a statutory organisation located in Grahamstown in the Eastern Cape.
 Its purpose is to provide, free of charge as far as is reasonably possible, a national LIS to serve blind and print-handicapped readers in South Africa.